nbogie/express-notes/express-cheatsheet.md

 ## Adding a "Route"

-A route is simply an address that the server can handle so:
+A route is simply a path and HTTP method that the server can handle so:

 ```js
 app.get('/', function(request, response) {